CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/pawn/README.md

 ##### Navigation
 Two of our *Position Algorithm*s, *Navigation* and *Detour Mesh*, require nodes in order to work.
 This configurable allows the user to provide the appropriate node.

-##### Override Sprite Frames
-If you wish, you can provide a new set of `SpriteFrames` to use instead of the default frames.
-This is currently used for testing purposes, but I'm starting to wonder if there's a better way of doing things...

 ### (Public) Variables
 ##### `current_path`
 The current path the Pawn is following.
 Should be an array of `Vector3` points.
 Points are followed front-to-back.
 Path is considered complete once the array is empty.